AntMouss/Novelties-detection-project/README.md

 ### with Docker

-You can build the image directly from this GitHub directory using the following command, but you can't set custom settings with this way.
+You can build the image directly from this GitHub directory using the following command, but you can't set custom settings this way.

 ```bash
 # build image from github repo.